sutigit/kurkkumopo-catcher/README.md

     npm run dev
     ```

-    This will start a local development server and open the game in your default web browser.
+    This will start a local development server

 ## Contributing

-We welcome contributions to the project!
-To contribute, follow these steps:

-1. **Fork the repository:**
+1. **Fork the repository:**d

     Click the "Fork" button at the top right corner of the repository page.